djmbritt/dango-albert/README.md

+# This repository is not actively maintained anymore.
+For the latest updates

 # dango-albert

 Extension for albert for looking up emojis and kaomojis.

 The kaomoji extension does not require any setting up.